 Too many Tasmanian’s aren’t reaching their full potential.
 Some of us are held back because our skills in reading, writing, numeracy and oral communication aren’t good enough for the demands of daily life and work in the modern world.
 This 15 minute session raises awareness and introduces your organisation or community group to the ways you can get involved.

-Workshops for literacy practitioners
+Workshops for adult literacy practitioners

 There are great opportunities throughout the year for professional development of literacy practitioners, including volunteer tutors.
 These workshops are advertised on our website or you can contact us for a list of the upcoming sessions.

 Email us: firstname.lastname@example.org or phone Monday to Thursday, 6165 5514